-Due December 1, as shown on the inside cover pages
+Due December 1, as shown on the inside cover

-The following series of bonds will be issued by the Board of Education of the City of Chicago (the "Board"): the \$450,115,000 Unlimited Tax General Obligation Refunding Bonds (Dedicated Revenues), Series 2018C (the "Series 2018C Bonds") and the \$313,280,000 Unlimited Tax General Obligation Bonds (Dedicated Revenues), Series 2018D (the "Series 2018D Bonds" and each a "Series" and collectively the "Bonds").
-Each Series of the Bonds will be issued under a separate Trust Indenture (each an "Indenture" and collectively, the "Indentures") by and between the Board and Amalgamated Bank of Chicago, Chicago, Illinois, as trustee, registrar and paying agent for each Series (the "Trustee").
+The following series of bonds will be issued by the Board of Education of the City of Chicago (the "Board"): the \$552,030,000 Unlimited Tax General Obligation Refunding Bonds (Dedicated Revenues), Series 2018A, and the \$10,220,000 Unlimited Tax General Obligation Refunding Bonds (Dedicated Revenues), Series 2018B (each a "Series" and collectively the "Bonds").
+Each Series of the Bonds will be issued under a separate Trust Indenture (each an "Indenture" and collectively, the "Indentures") by and between the Board and The Bank of New York Mellon Trust Company, N.A., Chicago, Illinois, as trustee, registrar and paying agent for each Series (the "Trustee").
 The proceeds of each Series of the Bonds will be used as described herein.
 See "PLAN OF FINANCE."

 The Bonds will be issued as fully registered bonds in denominations of \$100,000 and any multiple of \$5,000 in excess thereof.
 The Bonds will be registered in the name of Cede & Co., as registered owner and nominee of The Depository Trust Company, New York, New York ("DTC").
 DTC will act as securities depository for the Bonds.
 Purchasers of the Bonds will not receive certificates representing their interests in the Bonds purchased.
-Principal of and interest on the Bonds of such Series will be paid by the Trustee under the applicable Indenture to DTC, which in turn will remit such principal and interest payments to its participants for subsequent disbursement to the beneficial owners of the Bonds.
+Principal of and interest on the Bonds will be paid by the Trustee under each Indenture to DTC, which in turn will remit such principal and interest payments to its participants for subsequent disbursement to the beneficial owners of the Bonds.
 As long as Cede & Co. is the registered owner as nominee of DTC, payments on the Bonds will be made to such registered owner, and disbursement of such payments to beneficial owners will be the responsibility of DTC and its participants.
-See APPENDIX C - "BOOK-ENTRY ONLY SYSTEM."
+See APPENDIX C - "BOOK-ENTRY ONLY SYSTEM AND GLOBAL CLEARANCE PROCEDURES."
+For information on minimum unit sales for purchasers outside the United States, see "INFORMATION CONCERNING OFFERING RESTRICTIONS IN CERTAIN JURISDICTIONS OUTSIDE THE UNITED STATES."